lCarvas/notes/docs/applied-cybersecurity/project-2024-2025/mini-case-1.md

 ---

+## Script

+As our main characters, Diogo and Alex will not have many speaking roles in the play.
+We start off by Miguel explaining the issue.

+**Miguel:** I live with Alex, our neighbours are so annoying!
+They walk their dog everyday.
+Every day!
+AND they never pick up after the dog.
+I hate that dog and I hate our neighbours.

+**Miguel:** So you know what we did?
+We went to their house, to "watch a movie" [Miguel points towards Alex and Diogo]

+**Alex:** Oh, by the way, could you tell me your wifi password?
+I just need to send an e-mail.

+[Back to Miguel and Eli]

+**Eli:** I remember that day, ii was so excited, telling Miguel that me, Diogo and our other friends have a minecraft server.
+Diogo hosts it himself!

+**Miguel:** Right there we knew how we were going to get our revenge!

+[With our scenario explained, we start the attack.
+Diogo and Alex can narrate their actions, to give context to what they are doing]

 ## Relevant Information

 - Probably worth mentioning that perhaps looking at certain types of packets incoming (from hping3) could be intelligent if the attack was a DOS (one ip) but since it's a DDOS attack, multiple ID's could be used rendering useless the technique of blocking a certain IP